 IHM | Aug 12, 2022

-Let me be real, getting our kids to eat amazing well-rounded meals is extremely difficult.
-I have 4 kids and even when I think I have their taste buds figured out, it all changes.
+Let me be real; getting our kids to eat amazing well-rounded meals is extremely difficult.
+I have 4 kids, and even when I think I have their taste buds figured out, it all changes.
 I am here to give you some hope and encouragement because mealtime can be challenging.

-2. Offer small amounts of only 2-3 different foods.
+If you want a healthy diet for your kids, offer small amounts of only 2-3 different foods.
 Serving big portions can feel overwhelming to them.
 You can always give them more if they ask.
 Make sure you always offer a protein and a veggie.
 After a while, this will become their norm.